ImOverlord/sql-snap/docs/Jest.md

 Using the Server and Client, you just have to start the server when you launch the tests and create a new Client before each tests.
 Client are very light weight as they just start a WebSocket connection.

+You can find an example of using SQL-snap with jest in the examples folder.

 ## Setup SQL-Snap in Jest

 Jest supports startup and teardown files.
 You can then set a Environment for each test files.